GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

-No `Referer` will be visible in the request to the HTTPS payment provider, because [most browsers](#default-referrer-policies-in-browsers) use `strict-origin-when-cross-origin` or `no-referrer-when-downgrade` by default.
-Also note that [Chrome change to a new default policy](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default) won't change this behaviour.
+No `Referer` will be visible in the request to the HTTPS payment provider, because [most browsers](#default-referrer-policies-in-browsers) use `strict-origin-when-cross-origin` or `no-referrer-when-downgrade` by default when a website has no policy set.
+Also note that [Chrome's change to a new default policy](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default) won't change this behaviour.